datatest123/projects/README.md

 the notebooks on your computer if you have the Anaconda package installed.

 The NOAA documentation is provided for reference in the "LCD_documentation.pdf" file.
-I used this information to help me parse the raw data and to create categories in the PredictPrecip notebook.
+I used this information to help me parse the raw data and to create categories in the PredictPrecipitation notebook.